ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 46 - Changes to designations and notifications.md

       </div>
       <div class="grid-list-column-2">
          <p class="norm">enter into the electronic system referred to in
- Article&nbsp;57 information in relation to certificates of which it has required their suspension or withdrawal;</p>
+ [[[Article&nbsp;57](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md)](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md)](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md) information in relation to certificates of which it has required their suspension or withdrawal;</p>
       </div>
    </div>